Cricut | Cutting Machines

 The Cricut Maker also comes with access to a sewing pattern library.
 If you aren’t familiar with sewing patterns, I’ll break it down.

-Typically you’d mark the pattern on to your fabric and then cut it out by hand.
+Typically for sewing projects, you’d mark the pattern onto your fabric and then cut it out by hand.
 With the Cricut Maker and its sewing pattern library, you can skip both of those steps and have the machine immediately cut them out for you.

 This is huge (especially for quilters).
 A project that took 2 hours to prep now would take only 15 minutes.